 If Lone Mountain is a low-key home away from home, your backyard is one of the grandest and most awe-inspiring wonders in all of North America.
 From the lodge, you can freely venture across Yellowstone’s borders on horseback or cross-country ski to discover remote corners of the park that most visitors will never experience.
 And after days of exploring and wildlife-watching, a warm fire and a cozy cabin await.

-Guests who reserve a summer stay through National Geographic Unique Lodges of the World are invited to join a lodge naturalist for a private walk to the Gallatin River, where you’ll learn about the key factors involved in preserving and protecting the watershed and its ecosystems before sitting down with your guide to enjoy a delicious picnic on the riverbank.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Lone Mountain Ranch, National Geographic guests are invited to join a lodge naturalist for a private walk to the Gallatin River, where you’ll learn about the key factors involved in preserving and protecting the watershed and its ecosystems before sitting down with your guide to enjoy a delicious picnic on the riverbank.
 During the rest of the year, guests will join a lodge historian to hear stories from early days at the ranch, followed by a private chef’s dinner featuring local ingredients and creative Western cuisine.

 The crystalline Gallatin River cuts through stunning scenery, luring fishermen, kayakers, and rafters—visitors and locals alike—to enjoy the river’s resources.
 Lone Mountain Ranch has partnered with the Gallatin River Task Force to help preserve water resources in the Upper Gallatin Watershed, working to ensure the health of the river and its tributaries, and preserve them for future generations.